 She cited a 2013 study by the Human Rights Commission, which found older Aussies are underrepresented in the media, and “are often portrayed as frail, weak, victims or in poor health”, and those surveyed believe that media portrayals of the elderly are “unfair”.

-Furthermore, 70 per cent of all Australians believe that age discrimination is prevalent in society and 50 per cent think the healthcare system discriminates against older Aussies.
+Furthermore, 70 per cent of all Australians believe that age discrimination is prevalent in society, and 50 per cent think the healthcare system discriminates against older Aussies.

-Negative stereotypes and discrimination can lead to “fear and dislike of older people”, and oft times “neglect and abuse”, Patterson said.
+Negative stereotypes and discrimination can lead to “fear and dislike of older people”, and often times “neglect and abuse”, Patterson said.
 She told the commission that although concrete figures are hard to come by, estimates suggest elder abuse is experienced by between 2 and 14 per cent of older Australians.

 Patterson said that it is important that people are fully aware of the rights of the elderly to ensure that abuse cannot occur, and that has been a big part of her work as the age discrimination commissioner.

-“It’s looking at how can we educate older people about what their rights are in terms of what they should expect from the community, and it’s about also educating people about the negative effects of ageism, for example, how it impacts on elder abuse, how it impacts on people’s attitudes to older people and their treatment of older people,” she said.
+“It’s looking at how can we educate older people about what their rights are in terms of what they should expect from the community, and it’s about also educating people about the negative effects of ageism – for example, how it impacts on elder abuse, how it impacts on people’s attitudes to older people and their treatment of older people,” she said.

-Educating aged care residents, staff and legal professionals about rights in regard to power of attorney is imperative, according to Patterson, but most of all aged care providers need to get away from the “tick-a-box” approach to care standards.
+Educating aged care residents, staff and legal professionals about rights in regard to power of attorney is imperative, according to Patterson; but most of all, aged care providers need to get away from the “tick-a-box” approach to care standards.

 “I believe that we should have a ranking for best practice.
 And we should have a carrot for best practice.
 The aged care standards provide a minimum.
-We saw Oakden meet all of those old 44 standards and were failing.
-You can have the 20 rights on a wall but if they’re not in the hearts and minds of the staff, you may as well not have them.”Do you have an idea for a story?
+We saw Oakden meet all of those old 44 standards and was failing.
+You can have the 20 rights on a wall, but if they’re not in the hearts and minds of the staff, you may as well not have them.”Do you have an idea for a story?

 Email [email protected]